 Victims face a physical, emotional, and financial toll from an SUV roof crush.
 Flawed design and poor roof supports lead to the automobile’s weight crushing the passengers.

 Vehicles aren’t built sustain the weight of the auto when the manufacturer failed to build and design a vehicle that has structurally supported roofs.
 Occasionally, the manufacturer may choose to cut costs by not spending enough to provide adequate structural support to the roof.
 Sometimes substandard materials were used to make door pillars, supports, and other structures that should have reinforced the roof’s strength.

-Roof collapses may happen in vehicles of many different types, which include SUVs, cars, trucks, or even buses.
+Roof collapses may happen in vehicles of many different types, which include SUVs, cars, trucks, or buses.
 SUVs are especially prone to rollover accidents, due in part to the top-heavy design and high center of gravity.

 The vast majority of SUV rollovers are single-vehicle accidents where there isn’t any other driver at fault.
 However, that does not automatically mean that the vehicle’s manufacturer is not responsible for any injury, which is the result of poor roof construction.

-According to data from the National Highway Traffic Safety Administration (NHTSA), SUVs roll over close to 3 times as often as passenger vehicles and estimates put the number of people that suffer fatalities in roof crush accidents every year at 12,000.
+On the highways today, Sport Utility Vehicles (SUVs) are some of the most popular automobiles.
+It seems that virtually every car manufacturer has its versions of this vehicle type and consumers have been more than eager to buy them.
+According to data from the National Highway Traffic Safety Administration (NHTSA), SUVs roll over close to three times as often as passenger vehicles, and estimates put the number of people that suffer fatalities in roof crush accidents every year at 12,000.

 1. Vehicle Tripping